-So why are there three credit bureaus?
-Initially, each one served a particular region of the country.
-But as technology became more advanced, the three bureaus all started to expand their geographic scope and now serve all 50 states.
-This business move makes sense since our society has become increasingly mobile and you might have different credit history in different states.
-Another major change in modern banking is that financial institutions themselves have become more mobile.
-Rather than joining a local bank or credit union, most people now keep their accounts with huge multinational corporations.
-So while you may live in Kansas, your bank could be headquartered in California.
-If the credit bureaus remained strictly regional, there would be a lot of missing information on everyone’s credit reports.
+Initially, each bureau served a particular region of the country.
+But as technology became more advanced, the bureaus all started to expand their geographic scope and now serve all 50 states.
+This business move makes sense since our society has become increasingly mobile and you might have a different credit history in different states.

 Does each credit bureau use the same scoring model?

 None of the credit bureaus actually provide scores directly when lenders request your credit information.
 Instead, they provide the data that different scoring models use to come up with your credit score.
 Most lenders request some version of the FICO scoring model, which was created by the Fair Isaac Corporation.